gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 ## Defining Functions for the Response Path

-Here is a comprehensive list of all the functions we need to define for the `response` path.
+Here is a comprehensive list of all the functions we need to declare and define for the `response` path.
 Let's not forget about `InspectorGadget::recvRespRetry`.

 ```cpp
 bool MemSidePort::recvTimingResp(PacketPtr pkt);